atmos-sphere/atmos/proposal/master.md

 ## System Design

+### Mechanics and Design Philosophy

+The goal of ATMOS is to be ***atmospheric***.

+ATMOS will be designed from the ground up to support both long-lived and short-lived chat room sessions ("Spheres").
+Spheres are bound to an owner, who is the user that created the Sphere.
+Any number of users can be invited to join a Sphere and become a member of the chat room.
+The owner of a sphere has full admin privileges over his/her Sphere, but may designate another member of the Sphere as an admin, granting them extra rights to manage the Sphere.

+There are 3 central gimicks that make a Sphere unique:

+1. Music
+    - Each sphere has it's own music.
+    - A Sphere admin can manage the music component of a Sphere, adding new soundtracks, looping over of a track, connecting to an external third-party music service such as Spotify or Apple Music, and more.

+2. Environment
+    - Sphere's also have an environment.
+    - The environment mainly consists of the background imagery and chat room decorations.
+    - Environment can also be extended, for more advanced client apps, to included any visual or auditory imagery such as a VR environment.

+3. Users
+    - The members of the Sphere are the most unique part!

+As a social media platform, ATMOS provides more than just an *atmospheric* vibe.

+### System Architecure

 The ATMOS architecture is composed of two parts:

-1. Core API
+1. ATMOS Core
 2. Client Apps

+#### ATMOS Core

-The Core API of ATMOS encompasses all the web services for the ATMOS organization and all the publicly exposed APIs, including the RESTful, GraphQL, and WebSockets APIs exposed by the core ATMOS services.
+The ATMOS Core represents the core API of ATMOS, encompassing all the web services for the ATMOS organization and all the publicly exposed APIs, including the RESTful, GraphQL, and WebSockets APIs exposed by the core ATMOS services.

-The second part of the ATMOS system are the client apps.
-The offical ATMOS client will be a JavaScript desktop and browser client application, written using the React framework along with the Material-UI library.
+***APIs Targeted:***

+- REST
+- GraphQL
+- WebSockets

+#### Client Applications

+***Platforms Targeted:***

+- Web
+- Desktop
+- Mobile

+***Tech Stack:***

+- ReactJS: JavaScript framework for making
+  - React-Native for the mobile app
+- Material-UI: provides base React components from which to build the app

 ## Study Design